U.S. Visas

 Applicants residing outside of the Netherlands: You will need to pay via international bank transfer via the below information for the Royal Bank of Scotland account: IBAN Code: NL47RBOS0569990971 BIC (swift code): RBOSNL2A Royal Bank of Scotland in Amsterdam.

-Authorizing someone to apply on your behalf: You are able to authorize a relative or friend who is in the Netherlands to apply for the VOG on your behalf.
-If you choose to do this, applications must be accompanied by an authorization or both the applicant and the person acting on your behalf must sign the application form.
+Authorizing someone to apply on your behalf: You can authorize a relative or friend who is in the Netherlands to apply for the VOG on your behalf.
+If you choose to do this, applications must be accompanied by an authorization.
+Alternatively, both the applicant and the person acting on your behalf must sign the application form.
 For the latest information visit the website.
 For any specific questions, please refer to Frontdesk.justis@minvenj.nl or call the customer contact center on 31(0)88 998 22 00.

-Comments: To obtain conviction or arrest records, convicted person must go to the court where they were convicted to request an aantekening mondeling vonnis.
+Comments: To obtain conviction or arrest records, convicted people must go to the court where they were convicted and request an aantekening mondeling vonnis.
 If the person appeared before a multiple judge court, they must get an extract vonnis.
 Documents are issued in Dutch.
-Person must insist that they require a copy of this document.
+Keep a copy of this document when you receive it.
+It is possible to get both online and physical records of Dutch court document.

 Prison Records